Hiking New River Gorge: Plan Your National Park Adventure

 Other Fun Things to Do in New River Gorge National Park

-Besides having fantastic hiking trail options, New River Gorge offers other fun activities.
+Besides having fantastic hiking trail options, New River Gorge offers other fun activities for adventure enthusiasts.
 There are options for families, couples, adrenaline junkies, and more.
 Plan an epic trip and book one of the following activities!

 Or book an all-day mountain biking experience with a knowledgeable guide.
 Ace Adventure Resort has different tour options for all levels.

-White Water Rafting: Explore the rapids of New River Gorge by booking a white water rafting experience.
+Explore the rapids of New River Gorge by booking a whitewater rafting experience.
 Go with your family and bond over a thrilling adventure!

-This is a guided experience with knowledgeable leaders; you don't need to have any experience for some of these white water rafting trips in New River Gorge NP.
+This is a guided experience with knowledgeable leaders; you don't need to have any experience for some of these whitewater rafting trips in New River Gorge National Park.

 Pack a little picnic or snacks, and enjoy your favorite foods with a breathtaking view.